darvinpatel/sentinelMap/README.md

 > The purpose  of this workspace is to ingest logs from our vm.
 Additionally, we will create our own custom logs that will contain geographic information on who is attacking us.
 Later, our MS SIEM will feed logs into here.

 - Select the blue Create log analytics workspace button
-- Under the Basics tab:
+- Under the Basics tab
-- Resource source group: honeypot—lab
+- Resource source group
-- Name: law-honeypot1
+- Name
-- Region: West US 2 (**screenshot is incorrect; choose West US 2**)
+- Region
 - Click Review + Create and click Create

 ## Step 6A: Enable log collection from vm to log workspace
 - Back in the search bar search and click *Microsoft Defender for Cloud*
-- Once on the dashboard click > Environment Settings > (through the drop down menus) > law-honeypot1
+- Once on the dashboard click > Environment Settings > (through the drop down menus) > log-honeypot-1

 ![](images/img15.PNG)
 ![](images/img16.PNG)

-## Step 6B: Under law-honeypot1 select *Defender Plans* and enable *Servers* ON and *SQL servers on machines* OFF.
+## Step 6B: Under log-honeypot-1 select *Defender Plans* and enable *Servers* ON and *SQL servers on machines* OFF.
 With *Cloud Security Posture Management* ON.
 Hit save.
 - Under *Data Collection* tab select *All Events*.
 Hit save.

 ![](images/img17.PNG)